 So.
 Veganism.
 I’m working from my memory of what I thought before I understood about it, so here goes, for the record.
 I’ll start with a shocker.

-I do not love animals.
-I love some animals of nonhuman species and I have loved other nonhuman animals who are dead.
+I do not love animals in general.
+I love some living nonhuman animals and I have loved other nonhuman animals who are dead.

 I do not love people in general.
 I love some people and I like others.

 Being vegan has nothing to do with whether I love nonhuman or human animals.
 I respect other people enough not to harm them, not to steal from them and not to kill them.
 Veganism has made me realise that every species deserves nothing less than the same respect.

-I did not decide to be vegan because I’m gullible and because I believe every thing I read on Facebook.
-I too used to think that the horror stories were all ‘worst case scenario’ and very much the exception to the rule.
-Once I started to investigate, what I found changed my view of humanity, shamed and embarrassed me in ways that I never realised I was capable of feeling.
+I did not decide to be vegan because I’m so gullible that I believe every thing I read on Facebook.
+I, too, used to think that the horror stories were all ‘worst case scenarios’ and very much the exception to the rule.
+However once I started to investigate, what I found changed my view of humanity, shamed and embarrassed me in ways that I never realised I was capable of feeling.

-Being vegan isn’t founded on beliefs or on anything that cannot be proved factually and scientifically, but rather is a fact based ethical stance.
+Being vegan isn’t founded on ‘beliefs’ or on anything that cannot be proved factually and scientifically, but rather is a fact based ethical stance.
 It is a fact that the animals that we use are sentient.
 That means they have minds and thoughts, needs and preferences.
 They live as we all do, connected to life by our perceptions and our emotions, experiencing the world through our interactions with others and with our environment.
 Their lives matter to them.

 It is a fact that humans do not need to eat or otherwise use animals for any purpose.
 The most compelling case against veganism would arguably be if humans had some nutritional need that only animal bodies, eggs or lactation could fulfil.
 We have no such need and in fact the evidence accumulates daily that our consumption of animal products is utterly disastrous for humans as a species from every single perspective.